 The following product is again a cookie, but this time it’s Frisian food from the province of Friesland.
 Fryske Dumkes got their name either because of the thumb the baker pushed in the cookies (Dumke) or because of its shape.
 But one thing is for sure.
 This is one of the typical foods from Friesland you have to try.
 It’s a crispy Frisian cookie that has an anise flavour and hazelnuts or almonds.

 Where to get the best Fryske Dumkes in The Netherlands?

 If you’re a fan of sausages, then you’ll love Vockingworst.
-This grey liverwurst with a very special flavour.
+This is grey liverwurst with a very special flavour from the Utrecht region.
 It’s been made with a traditional family recipe for more than 125 years now.